bongiozzo/musica_mustdie/output/band_enthroned.md

 # Enthroned

-Дискография
-"Split EP with Ancient Rites" 1994, Black Metal "Promo" 1994, Black Metal
-"Prophecies Of Pagan Fire" 1995, Black Metal
-"Towards The Skullthrone Of Satan" 1997, Black Metal "Regie Sathanas: A Tribute to Cernunnos" 1998, Black Metal "The Apocalypse Manifesto" 1999, Black Metal
-"Armoured Bestial Hell" 2001, Black Metal
-"Carnage In Worlds Beyond" 2002, Black Metal
-"XES Haereticum" 2004, Black Metal
-"Black Goat Ritual" 2005, Black Metal
-"Tetra Karcist" 2007, Black Metal
-"Pentagrammaton" 2010, Black Metal
-"Obsidium" 2012, Black Metal
+Satanic Black Metal

+## Дискография

+### "Split EP with Ancient Rites" 1994, Black Metal

+### "Promo" 1994, Black Metal

+### "Prophecies Of Pagan Fire" 1995, Black Metal

+1. Intro (Prophecies Of Pagan Fire)
+2. Deny The Holy Book Of Lies
+3. Under The Holocaust
+4. Scared By Darkwinds
+5. Tales From A Blackened Horde
+6. At Dawn Of A Funeral Winter
+7. Rites Of The Northern Fullmoon
+8. SKJELDENLAND
+9. At The Sound Of The Funeral Winter
+10.As The Wolves Howl Again

+All Songs Written By ENTHRONED.
+Produced By Andre Gielen & ENTHRONED.
+Engineered & Mixed By Andre Gielen.
+Recorded At Hautregard Records.

+Sabathan - Bass & Vocals
+Cernnnnof - Drums
+Tsebaoth - All Guitars

+(P)&(C) 1996 EVIL OMEN Records

+### "Towards The Skullthrone Of Satan" 1997, Black Metal

+1 - Satan's Realm (Intro) - (2:04)
+2 - The Ultimate Horde Fights - (4:42)
+3 - Ha Shaitan - (4:46)
+4 - Evil Church - (4:39)
+(listen to "Evil Church" as MP3-track)
+5 - The Antichrist Summons the Black Flame - (3:54)
+6 - The Forest of Nathrath - (4:28)
+7 - Dusk of Forgotten Darkness - (5:15)
+8 - Throne to Purgatory - (3:40)
+9 - When Horny Flames Begin to Rise - (5:03)
+10 - Hertogenwald - (5:32)
+11 - Final Armageddon (Epilogue) - (0:59)

+### "Regie Sathanas: A Tribute to Cernunnos" 1998, Black Metal

+1 - Prelude To Satan's Avengers (Intro) - (2:29)
+2 - By Dark Glorious Thoughts - (6:09)
+3 - Walpurgis Night - (6:38)
+4 - Satan Never Sleeps - (4:33)
+5 - The Conqueror - (2:48)
+6 - Deny the Holy Book of Lies - (5:39)
+7 - Outro - (0:15)

+### "The Apocalypse Manifesto" 1999, Black Metal

+1 - Whisperings of Terror (Intro) - (0:21)
+2 - The Apocalypse Manifesto - (3:21)
+3 - Death Faceless Chaos - (4:15)
+4 - Retribution of the Holy Trinity - (7:01)
+5 - Genocide (concerto N° 35 for razors) - (5:07)
+6 - Volkermord, der Antigott - (3:50)
+7 - Alastor Rex Perpetuus Doloris - (4:49)
+8 - The Scourge of God + Anal Lust - (11:37)

+### "Armoured Bestial Hell" 2001, Black Metal

+Humanicide 666
+Wrapped In Fire
+Armoured Bestial Hell
+Enslavement Revealed
+Spells From The Underworlds
+Spheres Of Damnation
+The Face Of Death
+When Hell Freezes Over
+Premature Satanicremation
+Terminate Annihilation
+Outro

+### "Carnage In Worlds Beyond" 2002, Black Metal

+1. Boundless Demonication
+2. Infernal Flesh Massacre
+3. Spawn From The Abyss
+4. Bloodline
+5. Jehova Desecration
+6. Diabolic Force
+7. Land Of Demonic Fears
+8. Radiance Of Mordacity
+9. Graced By Evil Blood
+10. Carnage In Worlds Beyond

+### "XES Haereticum" 2004, Black Metal

+### "Black Goat Ritual" 2005, Black Metal

+01. Deny The Holy Book Of Lies
+02. The Antichrist Summons The Black Flame
+03. Boundless Demonication
+04. Infernal Flesh Massacre
+05. Rites Of The Northern Fullmoon
+06. Genocide (Concerto No.35 For Razors)
+07. The Ultimate Horde Fights
+08. Vortex Of Confusion
+09. Radiance Of Mordacity
+10. Hertogenwald
+11. Spawn From The Abyss
+12. By Dark Glorious Thoughts
+13. Evil Church
+14. Last Will
+15. Eternal Misery *

+### "Tetra Karcist" 2007, Black Metal

+### "Pentagrammaton" 2010, Black Metal

+### "Obsidium" 2012, Black Metal

+1. Sepulchred Within Opaque Slumber	03:49
+2. Nonus Sacramentvm - Obsidium	04:09
+3. Horns Aflame	04:30
+4. Deathmoor	03:49
+5. Oblivious Shades	06:43
+6. The Final Architect	04:37
+7. Petraolevm Saliva	04:04
+8. Oracle ov Void	03:59
+9. Thy Blight Vacuum	04:37

 ## Отношения с другими группами